From The Little Bookroom

 Brooklyn: A Personal MemoirWith the lost photographs of David Attie

-By Truman Capote, introduction by George Plimpton, afterword by Eli Attie
+by Truman Capote, photographs by David Attie, introduction by George Plimpton, with an afterword by Eli Attie

 In 2001, Truman Capote’s stylish essay in praise of Brooklyn was brought back into print, but not until 2014—more than 50 years after they were taken—were the original photographs commissioned to illustrate the piece discovered by the late photographer’s son.
 Also found among the negatives were previously unknown portraits of Capote; none of the photos have ever been published.
 Now, in a new edition with a new title, Brooklyn: A Personal Memoir, the words and images are united for the first time.